nova-pkgs/python/Doc/c-api/reflection.rst

 .. c:function:: int PyFrame_GetLineNumber(PyFrameObject *frame)

    Return the line number that *frame* is currently executing.

+.. c:function:: int PyEval_GetRestricted()

+   If there is a current frame and it is executing in restricted mode, return true, otherwise false.

 .. c:function:: const char* PyEval_GetFuncName(PyObject *func)